RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-configuration/README.md

 ## User Management

-You can add new Livechat manager users and agents.
+You can add new LiveChat manager users and agents.

-To start receiving incoming Livechat sessions, you need to add Livechat agents.
+To start receiving incoming LiveChat sessions, add LiveChat agents.

 ## Departments

-You can have the following behavior depending on how many departments you created:
+Configure the following behavior depending on how many departments you create.
+Note that agents in environments with a single or no department receive calls that are equally distributed, using the [round robin rule](https://digitalcrm.com/lead-assignment-using-round-robin-in-crm-software/):

-- **No departments**: incoming chats are offered to the agent with the least number of active Livechat sessions, applying the [round robin rule](https://digitalcrm.com/lead-assignment-using-round-robin-in-crm-software/).
+- **No departments**: agents with the least number of active Livechat sessions receive the incoming chats.

-- **One department**: all incoming chats are offered **only** to agents in the specified department, applying the round robin rule.
+- **One department**: only agents in the specified department receive the incoming chats.

-- **More than one department**: the visitor has to choose which department he wants to chat with upon registration.
+- **More than one department**: upon registration, visitors choose the department with which they want to chat.

 ## Triggers

-You can configure how to trigger your Livechat Widget and what it does on your website.
+You can configure triggers for your LiveChat widget to enable the following settings on your website:

 ![image](https://cloud.githubusercontent.com/assets/20868078/24811185/50fa9214-1b9b-11e7-86e4-27e2b90dcf99.png)

-- **Run only once for each visitor** - if enabled, it runs only once per a browser session, and then only after the client removes his data/clears the chat on his side, and then reloads the page.
+- **Run only once for each visitor** where the widget runs only once per browser session, and then only after clients remove their data or clear the chat on their side, and then reload the page.

 - **Name** and **Description** are only visible to the Livechat managers and agents.

-- **Condition** - you can choose the time (in seconds) after which the widget shows up on the website, or a certain URL indicating the page on which the widget is triggered to open right away.
+- **Condition** where you can choose the time (in seconds) after which the widget shows up on the website or specify a URL to immediately open the page on which the widget is triggered.

 ## Custom Fields

-This feature allows the admin to create custom fields using the Livechat API.
-The custom fields appear in the UI only on the agent's side, so only the agent can edit them.
-You can see an example of how to configure custom fields on the [Livechat API page](../../developer-guides/livechat-api/#set-custom-field).
+With this feature, administrators can create custom fields using the LiveChat API.

+Custom fields appear in the UI only on the agent's side, so only agents can edit them.

+For an example of how to configure custom fields, see the [Livechat API page](../../developer-guides/livechat-api/#set-custom-field).

-**Note**: Custom fields only work if set through Livechat API as well, so be careful to enter the same names both in the **Admin UI** and the **API script**:
+**Note**: Custom fields only work if set through LiveChat API as well, so be careful to enter the same names both in the **Admin UI** and the **API script**:

 ```s
 RocketChat(function() {